Example scenario Ports & Marine Construction — quay wall and dolphin inspection

 Structured data package: video, photos, report and reproducibility memo — within a few working days after the mission.

-The three case studies cover three sectors.
+The three scenarios cover three sectors.
 The methodology works in all other sectors too, fully documented in the sector overview:

 After a short briefing we plan the mission, carry out the ROV deployment on site and deliver the results in a structured data package.
 The ScanSustain process describes the five steps in detail.